SaniyaKhullar/NetREm/README.md

 2. Activate the environment:<br>
 `conda activate NetREm`
 3. Make sure to change the current directory to the NetREm folder.<!-- Saniya: This is operating system dependent, you may add command to change directory for Windows/Madc/Linux, cd for windows/Linux, what Shanw used for Windows is cd C:\C:\Users\Shawn\Code\NetREm -->
-4. Install the packages and dependencies (*math, matplotlib, networkx, numpy, typing, os, pandas, plotly.express, random, scipy, scikit-optimize, sklearn, sys, tqdm, warnings*):<br>
+4. Install the packages and dependencies (*math, matplotlib, networkx, numpy, typing, os, pandas, plotly.express, random, scipy, scikit-optimize, scikit-learn, sys, tqdm, warnings*):<br>
 `pip install -r requirements.txt`

 <!-- To install these packages manually, please run *pip install [package]* or *pip3 install [package]* in the terminal or run *conda install [package]* in the Anaconda navigator prompt. -->